ChaoningZhang/MobileSAM/README.md

 :pushpin: **Support for ONNX model export**.
 Feel free to test it on your devices and let us know in case of unexpected issues.

-:pushpin: **A demo of MobileSAM** running on **CPU in the hugging face** is open at [demo link](https://huggingface.co/spaces/dhkim2810/MobileSAM).
+:pushpin: **A demo of MobileSAM** running on **CPU** is open at [hugging face demo](https://huggingface.co/spaces/dhkim2810/MobileSAM).
 On our own Mac i5 CPU, it takes around 3s.
 On the hugging face demo, the interface and inferior CPUs make it slower but still works fine.
 Stayed tuned for a new version with more features!
 You can also run a demo of MobileSAM on [your local PC](https://github.com/ChaoningZhang/MobileSAM/tree/master/app).

 :grapes: Media coverage and Projects that adapt from SAM to MobileSAM (Thank you all!)
 * **2023/07/03**: [joliGEN](https://github.com/jolibrain/joliGEN) supports MobileSAM for faster and lightweight mask refinement for image inpainting with Diffusion and GAN.